Gadabuursi: History

-Ughaz Roble I died in 1848 and was buried in an area called Dhehror (Dhexroor), near Awbare.
+Ughaz Roble I died in 1848 and was buried in an area called Dhehror (Dhexroor) in the Harrawa Valley.
 It has become the custom for Somalis after Ughaz Roble I that whenever an Ughaz gets inaugurated and it rains, he should be named Ughaz Roble, which translates to 'the one with rain' or 'rainmaker'.

 Ughaz Nur II was born in Zeila in the year 1835 and crowned in Bagi in 1848.
 In his youth, he loved riding, hunting and the traditional arts and memorized a great number of proverbs, stories and poems.

 Eventually, Ughaz Nur II created his own store of sayings, poems and stories that are quoted to this day.
 He knew by heart the Gadabuursi heer (customary law) and amended or added new heer during his reign.
 He was known for fair dealing to friend and stranger alike.
 It is said that he was the first Gadabuursi Ughaz to introduce guards and askaris armed with arrows and bows.

 During the rule of Ughaz Nur II both Egypt and Ethiopia were contending for power and supremacy in the Horn of Africa.
 The European colonial powers were also competing for strategic territories and ports in the Horn of Africa.

 In the year 1876, Egypt using Islam as a bargaining chip signed a treaty with Ughaz Nur II and came to occupy the Northern Somali coast which included Zeila.
 But the Egyptians also occupied the town of Harar and the Harar-Zeila-Berbera caravan route.

 On 25 March 1885, the French government claimed that they signed a treaty with Ughaz Nur II of the Gadabuursi placing much of the coast and interior of the Gadabuursi country under the protectorate of France.
-The treaty titled in French, Traitè de Protectorat sur les Territoires du pays des Gada-Boursis, was signed by both J. Henry, the Consular Agent of France and Dependencies, at Harar-Zeila and Nur Robleh, Ughaz of the Gadabuursi.
+The treaty titled in French, Traitè de Protectorat sur les Territoires du pays des Gada-Boursis, was signed by both J. Henry, the Consular Agent of France and Dependencies at Harar-Zeila, and Nur Robleh, Ughaz of the Gadabuursi, at Zeila on 9 Djemmad 1302 (March 25, 1885).
 The treaty states as follows (translated from French):